 International Paper also has a connection to an asbestos-containing product through companies it acquired.
 In 2000, International Paper purchased Champion International.
 After this purchase, International Paper took on potential liability for a countertop.
 Largely used in shipyards, the countertops contained dangerous asbestos.

 One of International Paper’s early and most important mills was the Hudson River Mill in Corinth, New York.
 This mill was built in 1869 and was the first to create newsprint in the United States.

 Hudson River Mill was key in the development and innovation of paper and pulp products.
 This mill contained large amounts of asbestos.
 As one of the company’s largest mills, it may have been responsible for many cases of mesothelioma and other illnesses claimed by former workers.

 Asbestos Exposure in Workers

-International Paper has been able to survive lawsuits brought against it related to asbestos exposure and related illness.
-As compared to some other industries, the use of asbestos in paper making was limited.
-However, the company has faced claims from workers who say they were exposed to asbestos o the job and got sick as a result, often with the deadly cancer called pleural mesothelioma.
+Thus far, International Paper has survived numerous lawsuits related to asbestos exposure and related illness.
+As compared to other industries, the use of asbestos in papermaking was limited; however, the company has faced claims from workers who said they were exposed to asbestos and became sick as a result, often with pleural mesothelioma.

 Workers have brought suits, citing exposure in International Paper’s paper mills for cancer diagnoses; however, sometimes the loved ones of these employees filed suit.

 One case International Paper managed to get dismissed involved the wife of a former mill worker.
 The mill worker claimed he carried home asbestos fibers on his clothing and that they caused his wife’s mesothelioma.
 A judge dismissed the case based on the company’s claim that they did not foresee the harm asbestos might cause.